 - i.
-The pupil's achievement and engagement in the independent study program, as indicated by the pupil's performance on applicable pupil-level measures of pupil achievement and pupil engagement set forth in Education Code Section 52060(d) paragraphs (4) and (5). - ii.
-The completion of assignments, assessments, or other indicators that evidence that the pupil is working on assignments. - iii.
-Learning required concepts, as determined by the supervising teacher. - iv.
-Progressing toward successful completion of the course of study or individual course, as determined by the supervising teacher. - v.
-The Charter School may also consider the following in determining satisfactory progress: - 1.
-The required diagnostic assessment which is administered three times per year; or - 2.
-Scholars' semester grades as determined by the supervising teacher; or Data gathered during monthly Connections Meetings.
+Achievement and engagement in the independent study program, as indicated by the pupil's performance on applicable pupil-level measures of pupil achievement and pupil engagement set forth in Education Code Section 52060(d) paragraphs (4) and (5). - ii.
+Failure to engage in any schoolwork for a cumulative period of five (5) school days in a 27 day period. - iii.
+Completion of assignments, assessments, or other indicators that show evidence that the pupil is working on assignments. - iv.
+Learning required concepts, as determined by the supervising teacher. - v.
+Progress toward successful completion of the course of study or individual course, as determined by the supervising teacher.

+The Charter School may also consider the following in determining satisfactory progress:

+- 1. The required diagnostic assessment which is administered three times per year; or - 2.
+Scholars' semester grades as determined by the teacher of record; or - 3.
+Data gathered during monthly Connections Meetings. - 4.
+Failure to attend required Special Education services.

-Tied Reengagement Strategies and Charter School Conference
+Tiered Reengagement Strategies and Charter School Conference

-The Charter School has adopted tiered reengagement strategies for all scholars who are not generating attendance for more than 10 percent of required minimum instructional time over four (4) continuous weeks of the Charter School's approved instructional calendar, those found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than the greater of three (3) schooldays or 50 percent of the scheduled days times of synchronous instruction in a school month as applicable by grade span, or who are in violation of the written agreement pursuant to Education Code section 51747(g).
+The Charter School has adopted tiered reengagement strategies for the following pupils:

+- 1. All scholars who are not generating attendance for more than 10 percent of required minimum instructional time over four (4) continuous weeks of the Charter School's approved instructional calendar, - 2.
+Those found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than 50 percent of the scheduled days times of synchronous instruction in a school month as applicable by grade span, - 3, Pupils who are in violation of the written agreement pursuant to Education Code section 51747(g).1

 These procedures are as follows:

-- 1) Verification of current contact information for each enrolled scholar. - 2) Notification to parents or guardians of lack of participation within one (1) school day of the absence or lack of participation. - 3) Outreach from the Charter School to determine scholar needs including connection with health and social services as necessary. - 4) A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747.
+- 1) Verification of current contact information for each enrolled scholar. - 2) Notification to parents or guardians of lack of participation within one (1) school day of the absence or lack of participation. - 3) A plan for outreach from the Charter School to determine scholar needs including connection with health and social services as necessary. - 4) A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747.